UTCS-ML-course/utcs-ml-course.github.io/info/class_policy.md

 ## Attendance

 We strongly encourage you to be present in all lectures (Mondays and Wednesdays, 3:30 - 5:00 PM).
 We will however record and post lectures and notes.
-Class participation points will be awarded based on class attendance and interaction during class hours.
+Class participation points will be awarded based on class attendance and interaction during class hours (includes filling out class surveys).

 ## Office hours